 Two pictures of ships named William Miles are known, a painting from 1827, location not stated, and an undated photograph, location not known.

 MacGregor (1985 p.
 29) explains how the years before 1800 were a period of transition from 18th century classification by hull structure to 19th century classification by sail rig.
-The whole period might cover one or two lifespans, so that as time passed people would be faced with both terminologies before older practices were forgotten.
+The whole transition period might cover a lifespan, so that as time passed people would be faced with both terminologies before older practices were forgotten.